tobbez/deluge_exporter/README.md

 #### Explicit configuration

-Set the all of the following environment variables:
+Set all of the following environment variables:

  - `DELUGE_HOST`: The host where Deluge is running.
  - `DELUGE_PORT`: The port on which Deluge is listening.